NicolasRestrep/223_course/homework/chapter_3.md

 As always, have a look at the data using `glimpse()`.

+As you can see, each row in the dataset represents a record time that has been set at a particular track (and some tracks have had more records set than others).

 ## Question 1

 First, let's keep only the records for `Three Lap`.
 We are interested in whole races after all.